guenp/cookiecutter-data-warehouse/{{cookiecutter.project_slug}}/book/example/99_summary.md

 # Ducks

 This example shows how to plot a ducky dataset (similar to the [Iris example](https://jupyterbook.org/en/stable/interactive/interactive.html#plotly)).
-The data is stored in DuckDB.
+You can download the database here: {Download}`my-data.duckdb<data/my-data.duckdb>`.

 ```{code-cell}
 :tags: [remove-cell]